 The reference to $\delta\delta\xi\alpha$ for the speaker (and by extension, here, for the proposer) may be typical of panegyric (Men.
 Rhet.
-368.14-15) but it is also commonly associated with practitioners of historiography.
-First amongst the motivations of historians, Josephus states, is "to display their literary skill and to win the fame ($\delta\delta\xi\alpha\nu$) therefrom expected" (AJ 1.2)36 and the procurement of fame is a motive ascribed to Herodotus by Lucian (Her.
-1).37 Libanius' other reason-the preservation of the ruler's deeds-is more obviously shared with historians, however, and is one that he elaborates slightly later in the prologue when he remarks on the cognitive power of speech or writing: oi μὲν λόγοι τὰ ἔργα μηνύουσιν "words make deeds known" (Or.
-59.7).
-A major function of Libanius' speech, then, is to provide cognitio rerum and thus in turn to preserve that knowledge.39 It is a motivation not so distant from that of Herodotus, who had set out the purpose of his work "to preserve the memory of the past by putting on record the astonishing achievements both of our own and of other peoples" (Hdt.
-1.1).
-40 In comparison Libanius' cognitive purpose even seems stronger than Herodotus'.
-Herodotus implies that he merely preserves what is already known; Libanius will make things known in the first place.
+368.14-15), but it is also commonly associated with practitioners of historiography.
+First amongst the motivations of historians, Josephus states, is "to display their literary skill and to win the fame ($\delta\delta\xi\alpha\nu$) therefrom expected" (Af 1.2, transl.
+H. Thackeray), and the procuring of fame is a motive ascribed to Herodotus by Lucian (Her.
+1).37 Libanius' other reason-the preservation of the ruler's deeds-is more obviously shared